mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Name of the secret containing Atlas API private and public keys
+Name of the secret containing Atlas API private and public keys.

 <table>
     <thead>